andreacortellari/Sol-idarities/_posts/1970-01-01-Filistin'de Halk Savaşı ve Ortadoğu.md

 tags: []
 ---

 In 1970, Ant Yayınları  published 'Filistin'de Halk Savaşı ve Ortadoğu' by Nayif Havatme.
+The book is registered in [WorldCat](https://search.worldcat.org/title/943197331).

 | Cite this:   |